-If you are wondering where on earth the happiest people reside and which could be the best place to live, work and retire, go through the list of best countries to live in 2014.
+If you are wondering where on earth the happiest people reside and which could be the best place to live, work and retire, here is something for you to know.
+In this post, you will find a very detailed list of best countries to live in 2014.
 It is prepared based on the recent “world happiness report“ released by United Nations General Assembly.

 This Post Includes

 A country’s strong economy doesn’t really mean that its people are living a happy and a satisfied life.
 To determine life’s happiness, 6 variables are taken into account.
 These include

 - Social support